-The ThermoPop is Thermoworks’ answer to an accurate and dependable meat thermometer at a lower price point than the best-in-class Thermapen MK4.
+The ThermoPop is Thermoworks’ answer to an accurate and dependable meat thermometer at a lower price.

 There are a lot of meat thermometers in the ThermoPop’s price range that don’t come close to matching its accuracy and quality.
 I should know, I’ve reviewed and tested all of the competitors.